javaHelper/spring-boot-advance-demos/spring-security-oauth-facebook/readme.md

 # Spring Boot Security OAuth2 example:

+- Laucnh App using `http://localhost:8080` - enter facebook username and password and done.

 Use this graph explorer tool to see what fields you need in your response.

 `https://developers.facebook.com/tools/explorer/`